hashicorp/terraform-provider-azurerm/website/docs/r/vpn_server_configuration.html.markdown

 A `radius_server` block supports the following:

 * `address` - (Optional) The Address of the Radius Server.
 Used to create single Radius Server configuration.
+Exists for backward compatibility purpose.

 * `secret` - (Optional) The Secret used to communicate with the Radius Server.
 Used to crate single Radius Server configuration.
+Exists for backward compatibility purpose.

 * `server` - (Optional) One or more `server` blocks as defined below.
 Used to create multiple Radius Servers configuration.